kubrickfr/avsc-wiki/API.md

     [`listener.getCache`](#listenergetcache) to avoid performing too many
     handshakes.
-  + `endWritable` {Boolean} Set this to `false` to prevent the transport's writable stream from being `end`ed when the emitter is destroyed.
-Defaults to `true` if no `scope` is set, else `false`.
+  + `endWritable` {Boolean} Set this to `false` to prevent the transport's writable stream from being `end`ed when the emitter is destroyed (for stateful transports) or when a response is sent (for stateless transports).
+    Defaults to `true`.
   + `objectMode` {Boolean} Expect a transport in object mode.
 Instead of exchanging buffers, objects `{id, payload}` will be written and expected.
     This can be used to implement custom transport encodings.
-  + `scope` {String} Scope used to namespace messages accross a shared connection.
+  + `scope` {String} Scope used to multiplex messages accross a shared connection.
 There should be at most one emitter or listener per scope on a single stateful transport.
+Matching emitter/listener pairs should have matching scopes.
 Scoping isn't supported on stateless transports.
-    Matching emitter/listener pairs should have matching scopes.
     + `strictErrors` {Boolean} Disable automatic conversion of `Error` objects to strings.
 When set, the returned error parameter must either be a valid union branch or `undefined`.